aldum/learnyouanelm.github.io/pages/10-functionally-solving-problems.md

 you had enough time, paper and pencils, you could figure out the shortest path through a road system with any number of sections.

 Next step!
-How do we represent this road system with Haskell's data types?
+How do we represent this road system with Elm's data types?
 One way is to think of the starting points and crossroads as nodes of a graph that point to other crossroads.
 If we imagine that the starting points actually point to each other with a road that has a